 If you feel like you are being harassed or that some of your clients are being offensive and your employer isn’t doing anything about it, you should talk to an attorney or another authority.
 You don’t deserve to be treated this way, and dealing with inappropriate people is not part of the job.

 Do you have other suggestions for massage therapists dealing with people who act offensively?
 Have an experience you could share and how you solved the problem?
 Please comment below.

-Beauty and Bodywork Insurance offers massage therapy insurance for only $96 a year and the application can be filled out online in ten minutes or less.
+Beauty and Bodywork Insurance offers massage therapy insurance starting at $9.99 a month or $96 a year and the application can be filled out online in ten minutes or less.
 Visit the website to see more information on the insurance policies offered.